Transversals as generating sets in finitely generated groups: Transversals as generating sets

 In the introduction we mentioned that the Axiom of Choice was necessary to show that for every group $G$ and every subgroup $H<G$ there exists a left transversal for $H$ in $G$ (in fact, the Axiom of Choice is equivalent to this condition; see \cite[Theorem 2.1]{axiom}).
 However, choice is \emph{not} necessary for the groups we will be considering, as they are all finitely generated.
 To see this, take a finite generating set $\{x_{1}, \ldots, x_{n}\}$ for $G$ and form the canonical enumeration of words $w_{1}, w_{2}, \ldots$ on $X\cup X^{-1}$, ordered lexicographically.
 Then the set $T:=\{w_{n} \in G\ | \ (\forall i < n)(w_{i} \notin w_{n}H) \}$ is a left transversal for $H$ in $G$ (and we have not used choice here).
 Moreover, if we have a set $S \subset G$ for which no two elements of $S$ lie in the same left coset of $H$, then this set extends to a left transversal for $H$ by adjoining $T_{S}:=\{w_{n} \in G\ | \ (w_{n} \notin S) \wedge(\forall i < n)(w_{i} \notin w_{n}H) \}$ (again, without the need for choice).

 We now give several techniques, which we rely on heavily for our main results.
 Note that in this section we prove our results under very general conditions, and all techniques are (for now) existential.

-Later, in Section \ref{algorithms}, we give sufficient additional conditions for our techniques to be algorithmic.
+\begin{defn} Let $H<G$ be groups.
+A $n$-tuple $S'$ with entries in $G$ is said to be \emph{left-cleaned} if all of its entries lie in distinct left cosets of $H$ (apart from $eH$ which may contain many entries of $S'$).
+An analogous definition applies for a \emph{right-cleaned} $n$-tuple, dealing with right cosets instead. \end{defn}

 \begin{lem} Let $G$ be a group, $H$ a subgroup of $G$, and $S$ a generating $n$-tuple of $G$.
-Then there is a generating $n$-tuple $S'$ of $G$, Nielsen equivalent to $S$, such that no non-identity left coset of $H$ contains more than one entry of $S'$ (though $eH$ may contain several entries).
+Then there is a left-cleaned generating $n$-tuple $S'$ of $G$, Nielsen equivalent to $S$.
 An identical result holds for right cosets of $H$. \end{lem}

 \begin{proof} We call the following process \emph{left-cleaning} an $n$-tuple.
 Let $S=(g_{1}, \ldots, g_{n})$.
 We can assume that there is $g_{i}, g_{j}$ with $i\neq j$ both lying in the same non-identity left coset of $H$, so that $g_{i}H=g_{j}H\neq eH$.
 Then $g_{j}^{-1}g_{i} \in H$ so we can apply the standard Nielsen move on $S$ which replaces $g_{i}$ with $g_{j}^{-1}g_{i}$ to obtain $S_{1}$.
 Then $S_{1}$ has fewer entries lying in this left coset of $H$, and the same number in all other non-identity left cosets.
-Iterating this procedure and then moving to other non-identity left cosets, we eventually reach a set $S'$ which only contains entries in distinct left cosets of $H$ (apart from $eH$ which may contain many entries of $S'$).
-We say that a generating $n$-tuple possessing this property is a \emph{left-cleaned} $n$-tuple. \end{proof}
+Iterating this procedure and then moving to other non-identity left cosets, we eventually reach a left-cleaned $n$-tuple $S'$. \end{proof}

 An analogous definition, result, and proof, applies for right cosets and right cleaning.

 \begin{lem} Let $G$ be a group, $H$ a subgroup of $G$, and $S$ a generating $n$-tuple of $G$.
 If there exists at least one empty left coset of $H$, then there are entries $s_{j}, s_{k}$ of $S$ (possibly the same entry) and $\epsilon \in \{\pm 1\}$ such that $s_{j}^{\epsilon}s_{k}H$ is an empty left coset.
 That is, there is some full left coset of $H$ which is taken to some empty left coset of $H$ by left multiplication under some entry of $S$ or its inverse. \end{lem}